arangodb/docs/3.5/appendix-glossary.md

 Edge Collection       | Stores relations between nodes in a graph Follower              | Secondary copies of the data after replication Foxx                  | A microservice framework that allows Application developers to write their data access and domain logic as microservices running within the database with native access to in-memory data
-HotBackup             | Ability to take a backup on running servers without the need for downtime	Enterprise only feature Joins                 | Creating AQL Query results from multiple collections Leader                | Primary copy of the data after replication MMFiles               | MMfiles is a storage engine for ArangoDB.
+HotBackup             | Ability to take a backup on running servers without the need for downtime _(Enterprise Edition only)_ Joins                 | Creating AQL Query results from multiple collections Leader                | Primary copy of the data after replication MMFiles               | MMfiles is a storage engine for ArangoDB.
 MMFiles (Memory-Mapped Files) engine is optimized for the use-case where the data fits into the main memory